Aaron Linsdau: Books

 Adventure Expedition One, co-authored with Dr. Terry M. Williams, is a how-to manual for first-time explorers and adventurers.
 The objective of the guide is to teach safe preparation and travel techniques for expeditions.

 In Antarctic Tears, Linsdau recounts a solo unsupported journey to and back the South Pole.
 On November 1, 2012, Aaron Linsdau set out to ski unsupported to the South Pole and back from Hercules Inlet.

-In Lost at Windy Corner, Aaron Linsdau attempted a solo climb of Denali (Mt.
-McKinley) in 2016.
+In Lost at Windy Corner, Aaron Linsdau attempted a solo climb of Denali in 2016.
 He documented the experience of what climbing one of the seven summits alone was like.

 Linsdau wrote a series of guidebooks for the Solar eclipse of August 21, 2017 crossing the United States.
 The guides focus on the following states and locations: Jackson Hole, Oregon, Idaho, Wyoming, Nebraska, Illinois, Missouri, Kentucky, Tennessee, North Carolina, South Carolina.

 Linsdau is publishing the series of guidebooks for the Solar eclipse of April 8, 2024 crossing the United States from Texas to Maine.